 If you think stress might be throwing off your period, try practicing relaxation techniques and making lifestyle changes.

-Chronic stress can also affect other health conditions you’re living with, so addressing it yourself, or with the help of a medical professional, is an important part of taking care of your overall well-being.
+Chronic stress can also affect other health conditions you’re living with, so addressing it yourself or with the help of a medical professional is an important part of taking care of your overall well-being.

 People who have eating disorders, such as anorexia nervosa or bulimia, may experience irregularities in their cycle.
-Losing too much weight can cause irregular periods, and may even stop your cycle altogether.
+Losing too much weight can cause irregular periods and may even stop your cycle altogether.
 This is because not having enough body fat can pause ovulation.

 Getting treatment for your eating disorder and getting to the point where your body fat is optimal again can return your cycle back to its original length.

 Obesity can cause the body to produce an overabundance of estrogen, which is a key reproductive hormone.
-Too much estrogen can cause irregularities in your cycle, and may even stop your periods altogether.
+Too much estrogen can cause irregularities in your cycle and may even stop your periods altogether.

-If your doctor has determined that obesity is a factor in your late or missed periods, they may advise you to lose weight through lifestyle changes, such as a focusing on nutrient-dense foods and exercising.
+If your doctor has determined that obesity is a factor in your late or missed periods, they may advise you to lose weight through lifestyle changes, such as focusing on nutrient-dense foods and exercising.

-Polycystic ovary syndrome (PCOS) is a condition that causes your body to produce more of the male hormone androgen.
+PCOS is a condition that causes your body to produce more of the male hormone androgen.
 Cysts form on the ovaries as a result of this hormone imbalance.
 This can make ovulation irregular or stop it altogether.

 Other hormones, such as insulin, may also become unbalanced.
 This is due to insulin resistance, which is often associated with PCOS.